If you are visiting Paris, a tour of Louvre Museum is a must.

 Whatever you opt for – guided tour or self-guided tour, you will need the entrance ticket to Louvre Museum.

-The e-ticket will be emailed to you in less than 15 minutes.
+These ‘Skip The Line’ tickets will be emailed to you in less than 10 minutes.